bacchus-ng/bacchus/README.md

 5. It'is strongly recommended to install a SSL enabled reverse proxy in front of the Bacchus. (nginx will be integrated in the playbook soon )

+### Updates

+Please re-run the installer `# ansible-playbook installer.yml`, it will fetch the latest codes and update your current environment.

 ### Notifications

 Please use the "Settings" section in Bacchus Web Console to get notified by e-mail.